Updated 3rd December 2018

 There were Demos by renowned chef’s every evening in the Demo area located between Blue and green zone.
 On the second day, there was a demo scheduled by chef Hemant Oberoi for Ceramica but some Sous chef came and it was a very lousy demo.
 Other then this it was a great day and we had a good time at the fest.

-There was a live performance Sibani Kashyap and it was followed by Euphoria.
+The day I went for it, there was a live performance by Sibani Kashyap and it was followed by Euphoria.

 Food Brands at Palate fest 2017

 Blue Zone: Keventers, The Great Kabab Factory, Taj, Monginis, Roseate, Lite Bite Foods, ITC Master Chef, Kaffa, Jom wof Malay, Trend Bar & Kitchen, Kofuku, Fratelli, Royal China, Veda, Gianni, Neung Roi, Aamra

 Green Zone: Krispy Kreme Doughnuts, Andrea’s, Hillcart tales, Kylin, Haldiram’s, Fat Lulu’s, Baking Bad, Sandoz, Enoki, Ooh La La, Nooshe Joon, Tashan, Ami’s Food Cafe.

 Red Zone: Pretty Baked, Sinful bites, Tea boutique, Sugar loft, Sugarnama, Cravings, Wonderland, Berushka, Amy’s bakehouse, House of Candy, Indo Kulfi, Nut stories, Sugar Loft, WholeFoods